Adjustable Pressure Valve

-Refer to Adjustment Kit insert for Instructions, warnings, precautions and complications.
+Refer to the Instructions for Use which accompany the Strata II Adjustment Kit or StrataVarius Adjustment System for instructions, warnings, precautions and complications.

 The appropriate product and size must be chosen for the specific patient's needs, based on diagnostic tests and physician experience.
 Product labeling specifies applicable product performance levels or ranges.

 Lint, fingerprints, talc, other surface contaminants, or residues from latex gloves can cause foreign body or allergic reactions.

 Improper use of instruments in the handling or implantation of shunt products may result in the cutting, slitting or crushing of components.

 Such damage may lead to loss of shunt integrity, and necessitate premature surgical revision of the shunt system.

 Care must be taken to ensure that particulate contaminants are not introduced into shunt components during preimplantation testing or handling.
 Introduction of contaminants could result in improper performance of the shunt system.
 Particulate matter that enters the shunt system may result in shunt occlusion, or may also hold pressure/flow controlling mechanisms open, resulting in overdrainage.